 Upon graduation you may expect to find employment in the construction industry as a Construction Manager.
 Opportunities also exist with multidisciplinary consulting organisations.
 Many of our graduates return to work for government agencies and other large client organisations.

-A degree equivalent to a UK second class honours (2.2) degree or higher in civil engineering or a related subject.
+A degree equivalent to a UK second class honours (2:2) degree or higher in civil engineering or a related subject.
 Industrial experience is preferable.
 Consideration will be given to professionally qualified and experienced candidates without formal academic qualifications.
-Applications from non-cognate disciplines may also be considered.

 The easiest and quickest way to apply for one of our masters courses is to apply online.
 This way, you can also track your application at each stage of the process.
 However, if you prefer, you can download an application form to print out and complete.
 Once complete, please return this, along with the correct documents to our Engineering Admissions Hub either via email or post: Engineering PGT Admissions Hub, Faculty of Engineering, University of Leeds, LS2 9JT, UK.